 With these, I feel like not sticking to a single language seems to be a rather good idea.
 So, the question is: Should I learn all the languages out there?
 How many languages are enough and how could I possibly learn all this and at the same time still have a social life?

-I’m totally aware of that it’s nearly impossible to keep up with all the programming languages you already know, much less to fulfil the “Learn a new language each year!”, that some folks are preaching.
+I’m totally aware of that it’s nearly impossible to keep up with all the programming languages you already know, much less to fulfill the “Learn a new language each year!”, that some folks are preaching.
 I think it’s about something else.
 It’s about developing a mind-set and skills, that allow you to choose interesting projects, move on if it doesn’t fit anymore, and make a living while having fun solving problems.

 It’s like with real languages.
 You don’t have to know every language perfectly but it might help to know some more in-depth to get along in foreign regions.
 And if you are missing some bits and pieces you can still wave and make some noise to make your point.

-So–back to programming languages–these are my final words:
+So – back to programming languages – these are my final words:

 Do not switch!
 Rather use the language that suits best.
 Not switching entirely will enlarge your toolset, keeps you open-minded, and will eventually make you a better developer.